100mslive/100ms-react-native/README.md

 4. To run on Android, run `npx react-native run-android`
 5. To run on iOS, first install the pods in iOS folder, `cd ios; pod install`.
 Then, set the Correct Development Team in Xcode Signing & Capabilities section.
 Then, in example folder, run `npx react-native run-ios`

+Troubleshooting Guide for resolving issues in running the Example app is [available here](https://www.100ms.live/docs/react-native/v2/guides/faq#run-the-example-app).

 ## ☝️ Minimum Configuration

-- Support for Android API level 21 or higher
+- Support for React Native 0.63.4 or above
-- Support for Java 8
+- Support for Java 8 or above
-- Support for iOS 10 or higher
+- Support for Android API level 21 or above
-- Support for React Native 0.63.4 or higher
+- Xcode 13 or above
-- Xcode 12 or higher
+- Support for iOS 12 or above

 ## 🤝 Recommended Configuration

-- Android API level 30 or higher
+- React Native 0.68.0 or above
-- Java 11 or higher
+- Java 11 or above
-- iOS 15 or higher
+- Android API level 32 or above
-- React Native 0.68.0 or higher
+- Xcode 14 or above
-- Xcode 13 or higher
+- iOS 16 or above

 ## 📱 Supported Devices

 - The Android SDK supports Android API level 21 and higher.
 It is built for armeabi-v7a, arm64-v8a, x86, and x86_64 architectures.
+Devices running Android OS 11 or above is recommended.

-- iPhone & iPads with iOS version 10 or higher.
+- iPhone & iPads with iOS version 12 or higher.
+Devices running iOS 16 or above is recommended.

 ## Installation